 Famous for its remarkable flamenco scene, excellent tapas bars, and rich architectural heritage, Seville is a city overflowing with Spanish warmth and passion.
 Bright blue skies, flamboyant fiestas, and a sweet scent of orange blossom add to its charm, but it’s the enthusiastic, good-looking locals who help to give this place its authentic flavor.

 Top attractions in Seville include its majestic Gothic cathedral, the astounding Alcazar, the monumental Plaza de España, and the charismatic Santa Cruz barrio.

-A small laid-back town in the province of Cadiz, where the Mediterranean Sea meets the Atlantic Ocean, Tarifa is one of Europe’s best kite & windsurfing destinations.
-In addition to swirling waves and miles of white sandy beaches, the resort offers excellent whale-watching opportunities, first-rate seafood, and an attractive Arab-looking old town surrounded by medieval walls.
+A small laid-back town in the province of Cádiz, where the Mediterranean Sea meets the Atlantic Ocean, Tarifa is one of Europe’s best kite & windsurfing destinations.
+In addition to swirling waves and miles of powdery-sand beaches, the resort offers excellent whale-watching opportunities, first-rate seafood, and an attractive Arab-looking old town surrounded by medieval walls.

-If you also want to include a visit to Morocco into your Tarifa day trip, the best way to do so would be to opt for an organized tour or take the 35 min ferry ride from Tarifa to Tangier via FRS and explore the lovely Moroccan city by yourself.
-It is also possible to book a tour to Tangier directly from Malaga.
+Taking the car ferry from Málaga to Morocco is not ideal as it takes over 7 hours.
+Your best bet would be to include a visit to Morocco into your Tarifa day trip.
+To do so, you can either opt for an organized tour or take the 35 min ferry ride from Tarifa to Tangier via FRS and explore the lovely Moroccan city by yourself.
+It is also possible to book a tour to Tangier directly from Málaga.